Ancient Method of Scriptural Study

 One Final Note

 A final caveat to this method of Scriptural study and interpretation.
-Working your way through a passage, the reader should always begin with Peshat level first and proceed from there.
+Working your way through a passage, the reader should always begin with Pashat level first and proceed from there.
 With understanding the other levels should never contradict the plain meaning.
-For example: A Sod revelation from the Lord of a passage would never be in direct contradiction to the Peshat level meaning.
+For example: A Sod revelation from the Lord of a passage would never be in direct contradiction to the Pashat level meaning.